mhezarei/IR-WS-course-99/Project 1/README.md

 All the Information about how this works are given in the docstrings of most of the function.

 ## Running the program
-To run the program, run the `run.py` file.
+To start the program, run the `run.py` file.
 Remember to install the `requirements.txt` beforehand.

 Since the output will be saved in mongoDB, make sure that your `mongod` service is active (running).